bradleycha/tux64/docs/development.md

 These may be useful for extremely low-level debugging, such as debugging very early boot failures on real hardware before the remote debugger is available by probing the SysAD bus with a logic analyzer.
 Otherwise, these serve no purpose and can be safely left disabled.

-## Bootloader and kernel debugging in an emulator
+## Bootloader debugging in an emulator

 It's recommended to use Ares with the N64 core for development, as it's an accurate emulator with support for development features, such as viewing memory, monitoring various I/O components, and most importantly - remote debugging via GDB.
 It's open-source and cross-platform, and there's no wonderful features like adding a donation pop-up which blocks using the emulator for 30 seconds.
 We will show how to attach GDB and debug as early as the first instruction of the boot process, complete with full symbolic debugging.